psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 }
 ```

-I skipped actual implementation, but you can see that now there is a different set of dependencies comparing to `InMemory` implementation.
+Actual implementation is not important at this point, but you can see that now there is a different set of dependencies comparing to `InMemory` implementation.
 We don't need to have `Ref` as we will keep the values in a database.
 Now we have `doobie.util.transactor.Transactor` as the only dependency.

 Now, if we want to replace `InMemory` implementation with `Doobie` implementation we have to do changes only in one place - the `Main` class where all the services are wired together.